 Preface

-This is applicable to all the AyrMesh Hub2 units - the Hub2n, Hub2T, and Hub2x2.
+This is applicable to all the AyrMesh Hub2 units - the Hub2n, Hub2T, and Hub2x2 models.

 The AyrMesh Gateway Hub is the one Hub in your network that is connected to a router that's connected to the Internet - there should be only ONE Gateway Hub per Network (Ayrmesh.com account).
 All the other Hubs (not connected to an Internet-connected router) are Remote Hubs.